 Configuring ESP32-S2 Target¶

-Once OpenOCD is installed, move to configuring ESP32-S2 target (i.e ESP32-S2 board with JTAG interface).
-You will do it in the following three steps:
+Once OpenOCD is installed, you can proceed to configuring the ESP32-S2 target (i.e ESP32-S2 board with JTAG interface).
+Configuring the target is split into the following three steps:

 Configure and connect JTAG interface

 This step depends on the JTAG and ESP32-S2 board you are using (see the two cases described below).

 Once target is configured and connected to computer, you are ready to launch OpenOCD.